poojabhat1690/3-GAmES/README.md

 -u [ucscDir] -e [ensemblDir] -m [mode rnaseq p/s/S] -c [condition]

  	-a 3' adapter sequences that has to be removed using cutadapt

  	-i input directory containing two folders named - quantseq, rnaseq
                    quantseq: contains *.fastq, *.fq.gz, *fq  files.
                    rnaseq: mapped, sorted and indexed bam files.

  	-o Output directory

  	-t threshold of the number of reads to define a priming site.

  	-u ucsc directory containing annotations downloaded from ucsc table browser.

  	-e ensembl directory containing ensembl annotations ontained from biomart.

  	-m mode of counting for RNAseq coverage, derived from bedtools multicov (s: counting on the same strand,
             p: paired end reads, S: counting on the opposite strand

  	-c condition of sample (example: timepoint or organism)

- ## Prerequisites:

 #### Annotations from refSeq, downloaded from the UCSC table browser manually.